BenWilliams89/mental-health-website/README.md

 - used co-pilot to come up with a favicon image, then went to favicon.io to reduce the size and get the code to add to the html

 - Nav bar background was changed by inspecting the browser with the navtools - finding that the navbar class had an !important in it that was overriding my colours. found the issues then removed in code to update the navbar colour.

+- Next I created the Hero section by creating a container, then a row and then two divs.
+The first div had some text, paragraghs , icons and a button.
+The second div had an img.
+I made these align center and tweaked the styling to have a correct looking layout.

+- I used font-awesome for the icons